Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Photocopied Signatures:

 Photocopied signatures are created by making a copy of an original signature using a photocopier or similar device.
 While this type of signature is faster and more convenient than original signatures, it’s less reliable and easier to replicate or tamper with.
+Some jurisdictions may not recognize this type of signature.

 Pros: